-This solicitation is recruiting interns for the summer 2014 term (June – August) and fall 2014 term (September – December), to support USAID's Office of Transition Initiatives (OTI) in the Bureau for Democracy, Conflict and Humanitarian Assistance (DCHA).
-OTI is looking for interns to support its Field Programs Division, working as Program Assistants or its Operations Management Division working as Administrative Program Assistants in the Washington, DC headquarters location.
+This solicitation is recruiting interns for the summer 2015 term (May – August) and fall 2015 term (September – December), to support USAID's Office of Transition Initiatives (OTI) in the Bureau for Democracy, Conflict and Humanitarian Assistance (DCHA).
+OTI is looking for interns to support its Field Programs Division and Outreach and Engagement, working as Program Assistants or its Operations Management Division working as Administrative Program Assistants in the Washington, DC headquarters location.
 Depending on space available, OTI may bring on one intern or more.
 Interns can expect to have a substantive and rewarding experience as part of the DCHA/OTI team - once on board, interns are treated as full staff members and are expected to perform as such.

 OTI was created in 1994 as a distinct operating unit within USAID to help local partners advance peace and democracy in priority conflict-prone countries.
 Seizing critical windows of opportunity, OTI works on the ground to provide fast, flexible, short-term assistance targeted at key transition needs.
 Countries experiencing a significant political transition in the midst of a disaster or emerging from civil conflict have unique needs that cannot be fully addressed by traditional disaster relief.
 Timely and effective assistance to promote and consolidate peaceful, democratic advances can make the difference between a successful or a failed transition.
 OTI assists in securing peace by aiding indigenous, mostly non-governmental, civil society and media organizations, using such mechanisms as support for re-integration of ex-combatants into civilian society; development of initiatives to promote national reconciliation; identification of quick-impact community self-help projects to meet urgent economic needs; and aid to independent media outlets and community-based organizations to help promote informed debate and broaden public participation.
 For more information about OTI and its country programs please see: http://www.usaid.gov/political-transition-initiatives

 Job Descriptions and Qualifications: